-Though boundary microphones are most often attached to the walls of a studio’s live room, placing them on the floor will yield similar results.
+Though boundary microphones are most often attached to a studio’s live room walls, placing them on the floor will yield similar results.

 Floor microphones will help to pick up the sound of the studio room.
 A boundary mic on the floor will also typically pick up more low-end than if positioned on the wall due to the extra vibrations of the instruments on the floor (guitar amps, kick drums, etc.).

-When using floor mics in a studio recording, it’s important that the musicians do not step too heavily (or at all) as their footsteps will certainly be picked up by the floor mics.
+When using floor mics in a studio recording, it’s important that the musicians do not step too heavily (or at all), as the floor mics will certainly pick up their footsteps.

 Floor Microphone Examples